In this article:

 If you've been a victim of identity theft, you have more than one option to consider when it comes to protecting your credit.
 In many cases, a security alert may be sufficient.

-When you place a fraud alert, also known as a security alert, on your credit report, you can add a telephone number so lenders can call you when they receive an application and verify that it's you who is applying.
+You have the right to place a fraud alert, also known as a security alert, on your credit report so lenders can take extra steps to verify your identity when they receive a credit application in your name.
 You also can request additional free credit reports when you add an initial security alert or victim statement.
 Reviewing your report can help you determine whether or not you are a victim and help you take appropriate action.
+See below for more on the differences between a credit freeze and a fraud alert.

 In more extreme cases in which you're experiencing ongoing fraud attempts, you may feel a security freeze is necessary.